Advanced: Troubleshooting Variables

 • Try explaining the difference between what you want included and excluded.
 You can do this in the Variable Instructions, or by labelling examples in Label Review and Optimizing the variable.

 • Be as black and white as you can in the instruction.
-Try adding the instruction to "Ignore" the specific case(s) you want to exclude
+Try adding the instruction to "Ignore" the specific case(s) you want to exclude.

 I'm not getting any results when I generate